por/lfm.js/Readme.md

 ## Getting Started

 Add the following script to your HTML and use your own Last.fm API key.
 The 'secret' and 'callback_uri' parameters are both optional, but you will need them if you want to use authentication.
+The ```callback.html``` can be found in the ```src``` directory.
+It doesn’t matter where you place this file, as long as it’s on the same domain you’re calling the script from.

 ``` html
 <script src="https://raw.github.com/por/lfm.js/master/src/lfm.js"></script>